China–Indonesia relations: Trade and investment

 China and Indonesia are both parties to China-ASEAN free trade agreement and are both parties to the Regional Comprehensive Economic Partnership (RCEP).
 As of 2025, China and Indonesia do not have a bilateral free trade agreement.

 Trade between China and Indonesia is on the rise, especially after the implementation of ACFTA since early 2010.
 Indeed, while in 2003 trade between Indonesia and China reached only US$3.8 billion, in 2010 it multiplied almost 10 times and reached US$36.1 billion.
 China's transformation into the fastest growing country in the 21st century has led to an increase of foreign investments in the bamboo network, a network of overseas Chinese businesses operating in the markets of Southeast Asia that share common family and cultural ties.
+China is Indonesia's largest trading partner.
+The annual trade between China and Indonesia was $135 billion as of 2024.

 China has remained on top of Indonesia's key major trading partners, serving as the country's largest export and import market.
 China serves as Indonesia's largest export destination after overtaking Japan and United States, reaching US$16.8 billion.
 China is also Indonesia's most important source of imports, reaching US$30.8 billion, or 22.7% of Indonesian imports in 2016.
 The balance however was in favour of China as Indonesia booked a trade deficit of US$14 billion in 2016.

 In Indonesia, Chinese companies invest in sectors including mining, hydropower, solar panel production, electric vehicle batteries, and industrial silicon.
 As of 2025, Chinese investment in Indonesia is predominantly mining-related.
 Illegal mining operations by the Chinese have contributed to pollution in Indonesia.
 A number of BRI agreements between the two countries encourage Chinese investment in Indonesia's mining and downstream industries with preferential financing for such ventures.

 From China's perspective, since 2010 ASEAN as a whole has become its fourth-largest trading partner after the European Union, Japan and the United States.
 Among ASEAN member countries, Indonesia was China's fourth-largest trading partner, which, according to data as of May 2010 from the Ministry of Commerce of the People's Republic of China, amounted to US$12.4 billion, after Malaysia (US$22.2 billion), Singapore (US$17.9 billion) and Thailand (US$15.7 billion).

 In April 2011, Indonesia and China signed a memorandum of understanding on the development of industrial technology and Chinese investment in related sectors in Indonesia.

 Being the second-largest donor of foreign aid to Indonesia after Singapore, China has also financed and developed multiple infrastructure projects in the country to create more growth in its economy, particularly in the utility, transportation, industry and tourism, with surging inflows of aid in recent years.